 The Detroit Public Safety Foundation is dedicated to supporting Detroit’s first-responders through advancing training, technology, equipment, community engagement and wellness, thereby enhancing the overall welfare of Detroit’s citizens and visitors.

-In partnership with citizens, businesses and philanthropies, the Detroit Public Safety Foundation helps the Detroit Police and Fire Departments initiate innovative programs that make Detroit a safer place to live and work.
-In 2003, the Detroit Police Foundation was incorporated in the state of Michigan as a tax-exempt organization under Section 501(c)(3) of the Internal Revenue Code.
+The Detroit Public Safety Foundation (DPSF) works in partnership with citizens, businesses, and philanthropies to help the Detroit Police Department (DPD) and the Detroit Fire Departments (DFD) initiate innovated programs that make Detroit a safer place to live, work and visit.
+In 2003, the Detroit Police Foundation was incorporated in the state of Michigan as a tax-exempt organization under Section 501(C)(3) of the Internal Revenue Code.
 In 2011, the Detroit Police Foundation changed its name to the Detroit Public Safety Foundation – dedicated to strengthening the Police and Fire Departments and promoting public safety.
-By supporting innovative projects, this pioneering public-private partnership provides the Police and Fire Departments with the means to launch benchmark programs and further its professionalism.
+The DPSF focuses in the areas of training, technology, equipment, community engagement and wellness.

-The foundation depends entirely on the generosity of corporations, individuals, foundations and philanthropic organizations for project and operating budgets.
-The Detroit Police Department and Detroit Fire Department have authorized the foundation to seek funding from private sources to support police and fire initiatives.
+The Foundation depends entirely on the generosity of corporation, individuals, foundations and philanthropic organizations for project and operating budgets.
+The Mayor of Detroit, Detroit City Council, and the Detroit Police and Fire Departments have all authorized the Foundation to seek funding from private sources to support police and fire initiatives.